ndugger-archive/blackbeard/readme.md

 Example Usage
 -------------

-Designed to be used with modern (and future) javascript, you will probably need a build process for your code in order to ensure that Blackbeard works.
+Designed to be used with modern (and future) javascript, you will probably need a build process for your code in order to ensure that Blackbeard works. v0.1.0-beta will ship with a pre-built gulp file that will transpile your code for use.

-**app.js**
+Blackbeard looks for files in a dist/ folder; you will need to make sure to build into one.

+**src/app.js**
 ```javascript
 import Blackbeard from 'blackbeard';
 import './controllers/maincontroller';